 Solid Waste Training and Technical Assistance Program

-For the 2010-2013 federal fiscal year (Oct 2010- Sept 2013), Zender Environmental is able to offer free solid waste related technical assistance to all rural Alaska villages, thanks to a generous grant from USDA.
+For the 2019 federal fiscal year (Oct 2018 - Sept 2019), Zender Environmental is able to offer free solid waste related technical assistance to all rural Alaska villages, thanks to a generous grant from USDA.
 Assistance is provided on a first come first serve basis, with some slots prioritized for high-needs villages.
 Click here for examples of technical assistance we are able to provide.
-Staff has been providing technical assistance, research, and grantwriting to Alaska Native Villages for the past ten years, so we are able to share the useful information from Villages around the State on what has worked.
-Whether you attend a solid waste plan training or not, we can help you apply for USDA water/waste grants or provide other solid waste assistance for free.
+Staff has been providing technical assistance, research, and grantwriting to Alaska Native Villages for over ten years, so we are able to share the useful information from Villages around the State on what has worked.
 Fill out this form and email or fax it to us and we will get back to you.
 Request Form

 If you have any questions, please contact Simone Sebalo email@example.com Tel: 907 277 2111.